helix-collective/hx-deploy-tool/docs/userguide/2-stepbystepexamples/2-proxy-example.md

   test2.zip: (localhost:8001)
 ```

-You can again use the docker cli to confirm the nginx containter is now running.
+You can again use the docker cli to confirm the nginx container is now running.
 If you want to permanently stop the nginx container you will have to do so manually, however, any new proxy configurations that need to be applied and/or connected will result in the container being restarted or rebuilt if necessary.

 Visiting `main.localhost:8000` or `test.localhost:8001` in your browser should now show the Apache test message: